 Error bars are standard errors of the mean.
 (A) Basal OCR and OCR by ATP synthesis were unchanged while OCR by ATP synthesis as a % of basal OCR was reduced in ME/CFS lymphoblasts (independent t-test).
-Each ME/CFS (n=50) and control (n=22) cell line was assayed over four replicates in at least three independent experiments.
+Each ME/CFS ( $n=50$ ) and control ( $n=22$ ) cell line was assayed over four replicates in at least three independent experiments.
 (B) Intracellular ATP concentration (relative background-subtracted luciferase luminescence) is unchanged in ME/CFS lymphoblasts (independent t-test).
-Each ME/CFS (n=49) and control (n=22) cell line was assayed in duplicate within each of at least three independent experiments.
+Each ME/CFS ( $n=49$ ) and control ( $n=22$ ) cell line was assayed in duplicate within each of at least three independent experiments.
 Data is normalised to an internal control cell line.

-3.3 ME/CFS lymphoblasts exhibit elevated respiratory capacity, activity and expression of OXPHOS complexes that are functionally normal (except for Complex V)
+3.3 ME/CFS lymphoblasts exhibit elevated respiratory capacity, activity and expression of OXPHOS complexes that, except for Complex V, are functionally normal

 To achieve normal ATP synthesis rates and steady state levels, ME/CFS lymphoblasts may compensate for the reduced efficiency of respiratory ATP synthesis by upregulating respiratory electron transport.
-This was demonstrated to be the case by the increased maximum OCR of the CCCP-uncoupled mitochondria and the main contributor to this, uncoupled O2 consumption by Complex I (rotenone-sensitive) as well as the spare respiratory capacity not utilized by basal respiration (Figure 3A).
+This was demonstrated to be the case by the increased maximum OCR of the CCCP-uncoupled mitochondria and the main contributor to this, uncoupled O2 consumption by Complex I (rotenone-sensitive) as well as the spare respiratory capacity not utilized by basal respiration (Figure 3A, Figure S5 Panel 2A).
 This elevated respiratory capacity in ME/CFS mitochondria implies an increase in the expression, import or activity of the proteins in these complexes and in the supporting pathways.
 To determine if this was the case, we used semiquantitative western blotting on crude lysates from ME/CFS and control lymphoblasts to assay the relative expression levels of indicative subunits of each of the 5 mitochondrial respiratory complexes.
-We found significant increases in the levels of Complex I, II, and IV subunits by semiquantitative western blotting (Figure 3B).
-Smaller increases in the levels of subunits in the other complexes (III, V) were not statistically significant (Figure S4).
+We found significant increases in the levels of Complex I, II, and IV subunits by semiquantitative western blotting (Figure 3B, Figure S5 Panel 2B).
+Smaller increases in the levels of subunits in the other complexes (III, V) were not statistically significant (Figure S6).

 These results suggest that in ME/CFS cells the expression of the respiratory complexes is homeostatically increased to compensate for inefficient ATP synthesis.
 To test this hypothesis further, we conducted whole cell proteomics analysis of 16 control and 22 patient lymphoblast cell lines.
-For several of the individual subunits of both Complexes I and V, the measured increase in expression of that subunit alone exceeded the threshold for statistical significance (Figure 3C, Figure 3F).
-Thirty-one of the 44 Complex I subunits were detected, 26 of these in more than 5 samples and most exhibited increases in their levels in ME/CFS cells compared to the controls (Figure 3G, Table A1), significantly more than would be expected by chance.
-The average expression of the Complex I subunits in ME/CFS cells was significantly higher than in the controls (1.48 fold, $p=6.3 \times 10^{-3}$).
-Eleven of the 12 Complex V subunits were upregulated, a significantly higher fraction than would be expected by chance (Figure 3H, Table A1).
-Average expression levels were also significantly elevated for the subunits of Complex V (1.1 fold, $p=3.0 \times 10^{-3}$).
-Similar results for both complexes were found when the t test included only subunits detected in more than 5 samples (Table A1).
-Taking into account this 10% higher expression of Complex V subunits, the relative inefficiency of Complex V in the ME/CFS cells is even greater than measured directly by respirometry - almost 25% lower than the controls.
+For several of the individual subunits of both Complexes I and V, the measured increase in expression of that subunit alone exceeded the threshold for statistical significance (Complex I - Figure 4A, Figure S5 Panel 3A; Complex V - Figure 4B, Figure S5 Panel 3B).
+Thirty-one of the 44 Complex I subunits were detected, 26 of these in more than 5 samples and most exhibited increases in their levels in ME/CFS cells compared to the controls (Figure 4C, Table S1), significantly more than would be expected by chance.
+The average expression of the Complex I subunits in ME/CFS cells was significantly higher than in the controls (1.48 fold, $p=6.3 \times 10^{-3}$ ).
+Eleven of the 12 Complex V subunits were upregulated, a significantly higher fraction than would be expected by chance (Figure 4D, Table S1).
+Average expression levels were also significantly elevated for the subunits of Complex V (1.1 fold, $p=3.0 \times 10^{-3}$ ).
+Similar results for both complexes were found when the t test included only subunits detected in more than 5 samples (Table S1).
+Taking into account this 10% higher expression of Complex V subunits, the relative inefficiency of Complex V in